-Anne Vieux is interested in the optics of the computer screen, and its implications on the perception of abstract painting.
-This concern is translated in her paintings through visual reverberations springing from the mistranslation and slips of scale that come with digital reproductions of material surfaces.
-Images of holographic, translucent or gradient paper are captured and manipulated digitally via layers of warping and repetition, then printed on microfiber fabric.
+Digital painter and sculptor Anne Vieux is interested in the optics of the computer screen, and how light can shape abstraction.
+In her pictures, visual reverberations emerge from mistranslation and slips of scale that result from the digital copies of material surfaces.
+Images of holographic, translucent or gradient papers are captured and manipulated digitally via layers of warping and repetition.